elixirlearners/compounds/README.md

 # compounds
-A Phoenix UI Components Library | Brew Your Own Interfaces.
+A Phoenix UI Components Library | Brew Your Own Interfaces